Green card Insurance SPAIN & EUROPE.

 INSURANCE GREEN CARDS FOR MOTORISTS IN SPAIN AND EUROPE

-GREEN CARD INSURANCE AND BREXIT.
+GREEN CARD INSURANCE IN SPAIN AND EUROPE NOT AFFECTED BY BREXIT.

 ALL of our Car Insurance policies in Spain whether for British registered cars or Spanish registered cars WILL be covered with ANNUAL GREEN CARDS that will cover you in Europe, regardless of Brexit.
 Spokespersons for the Spanish insurance companies we use for expat insurance in Spain have all confirmed that cover will not chenge now that Brexit has been done.
 With Effect From 31st January 2020.